Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

 \subsection{Laser Induced Heating based Phase Change Mechanism}

-GST-467 demonstrates exceptional thermal tunability and allows reversible transitions between amorphous and crystalline phases through controlled laser heating and cooling cycles.
-These phase transitions form the functional basis of its nonvolatile optical and memory behavior, where the precise temporal and thermal profiles of laser excitation can control the crystallization or amorphization transitions.
+GST-467 exhibits reversible transitions between amorphous and crystalline phases that can be controlled by laser heating and cooling cycles.
+These phase transitions underpin its non-volatile optical and memory behavior, in which the precise temporal and thermal profiles of laser excitation can control crystallization or amorphization.
+To explore the energy budget of both crystallization and amorphization processes, we performed multiphysics phase-change simulations under 660 nm laser heating of the PCM segments.

-\autoref{fig:lasing_scheme} schematically depicts the laser-induced switching mechanism within a GST-467-based photonic platform.
-This setup employs a focused laser beam as the external stimulus to modulate the local phase state of the GST-467 layer integrated on a dielectric waveguide.
-Under exposure to a short, high-intensity laser pulse, the local temperature of the GST-467 film rapidly exceeds its melting point, $\mathrm{T_m \approx 500-540^\circ C}$.
-Upon pulse termination, ultrafast quenching prevents atomic rearrangement and produces a disordered amorphous phase.
-This reset operation corresponds to the low-index, high-transmission optical state of the device.
-Conversely, when the amorphous material is irradiated with a low-power, longer-duration pulse, the temperature rises to $\mathrm{200-220^\circ C}$-near the crystallization temperature ($\mathrm{T_c}$)-facilitating nucleation and grain growth that restore the crystalline order.
-This set process converts the material back to its high-index phase, reducing transmission and enabling robust, nonvolatile optical modulation.
-The bidirectional control over these states underpins the reconfigurable operation of GST-467 photonic elements.